← Back to Home

 Can ketamine really help with PTSD?

-Do I need a formal PTSD diagnosis to be seen?
+Do I need a formal PTSD diagnosis?

 Will the VA cover this?

-What is the difference between ketamine and Spravato for PTSD?
+What's the difference between ketamine and Spravato for PTSD?

 Veteran-owned.
 No waitlist.
 Begin with a free physician intake.